 The utility to create your guide template is in your Admin area of this web site.
 Unless you are a very experienced designer, a guide template will really help.
 You can generate a FREE template that is accurately sized, including the spine.
 This helps you lay your cover out at the right size and put all of the elements in the right place.
 It's not a template that you edit, you will need to use it as a guide along with whatever software you've chosen to create your book in.
 Here is a 3 minute video tutorial on how to generate your guide template.

-How to generate a book cover template using the Inky online toolopen link in new window
+How to generate a book cover template using the Inky online tool

 If you can't create your cover yourself, don't panic!
 Here are some ideas that might help.
 Please call the helpdesk to discuss them in more detail.